jbowdre/virtuallypotato/content/posts/tailscale-golink-private-shortlinks-tailnet/index.md

 docker run -it --rm ghcr.io/tailscale/golink:main
 ```

-The doc also indicates that I can pass a Tailscale auth key to the golink service via the `TS_AUTHKEY` environment variable, and that all the configuration will be stored in `/home/nonroot` (which will be owned by uid/gid `65532`).
+The doc also indicates that I can pass the auth key to the golink service via the `TS_AUTHKEY` environment variable, and that all the configuration will be stored in `/home/nonroot` (which will be owned by uid/gid `65532`).
 I'll take this knowledge and use it to craft a `docker-compose.yml` to simplify container management.

 ```shell
 mkdir -p golink/data